What options do I have to finance a pool?

 Before you take out a loan to build a swimming pool, consider your own financial situation and the stability of your income.
 If you have substantial debts already, you may want to try and reduce this debt before you apply for a loan.
-In addition, before you apply you might want to look at getting a quote for the pool to see how much you should borrow to avoid applying for multiple loans.
+Before applying, you might want to look at getting a quote for the pool to see how much you should borrow to avoid applying for multiple loans.
+In addition, you might want to consider getting pool insurance or check if your current home insurance policy will cover your new investment.

 How to apply for your chosen pool loan

 If you would like to apply for a loan to finance a swimming pool, compare your loan options using the comparison tables above, or head to the page of your chosen loan type.
 When you have found a suitable option, simply click the "Go to site" button to be securely transferred through to the lender’s website.
 From there you can fill out an online application form.

 To apply for a loan in Australia, you will generally need to be over the age of 18, be a permanent Australian resident and have a good credit rating.
 If your credit rating is not perfect, there are some lenders who may still be able to help.
 When you apply you will need to provide personal details; financial details including your assets, debts and liabilities; and your employment details including your employer’s name and contact information, as well as your income and pay frequency.